mr-alham/Google-Gemini-AI-on-the-Terminal/README.md

   - **Dynamic Interactions**  - Seamless switching between text and Image modes for versitile interactions.
   - **Configuration**  - Easily configure settings through 'keys.json' file including API key.

+  * As part of my `Go` learning journey, I've decided to recreate this project using `Go`.
+This serves as a practical exercise to enhance my skills and gain hands-on experience.
+Expect that on near future on my [Github profile](https://github.com/mr-alham)

 ## Prerequisites
 ### API Key
   - To use the Gemini API, you need an API key.
 You can easily create a key with one click on Google AI Studio.
 To read the documentaion visit [ai.google.dev](https://ai.google.dev/gemini-api/docs).